kiwihodl/Seed-E/README.md

 ## The Problem (Why Seed-E is Needed)

-Setting up a robust multisignature wallet often involves a difficult choice for the final key.
-While hardware wallets and hot wallets are common, finding a trustworthy and technically compatible third-party signing service is a major hurdle.
-Users are left to navigate a fragmented landscape of trust based on social media presence, with no standardized way to engage or verify services.
+Setting up a robust multisignature wallet often involves a difficult choice for where your keys are located.
+While hardware wallets and hot wallets are common, finding a trustworthy and technically compatible third-party signing service, in a different geographical location, to mitigate wrenches and 6102 attempts, is a major hurdle.
+Users are left to navigate a fragmented landscape of trust based on social media presence for individuals, or KYC with companies which these centralized institutions reintroduce a 6102 attack vector, while needing your XPub which means they track and know all of your corresponding balances and transactions.
+There is no standardized way to engage or verify services, until now.

-This creates a significant barrier to entry for users wanting to improve their security with a `m-of-n` setup that includes a reliable, professional third-party.
+This creates a significant barrier to entry for users wanting to improve their security with a `m-of-n` setup that includes a reliable, professional and reputable third-party.

 ## The Solution (What Seed-E Is)

 Seed-E is an **unopinionated directory**, not a ratings agency.
 It acts as a plugin for wallets, providing a simple, secure, and neutral platform for users to find and engage with third-party signing service providers.
+It is the clients responsibility to gauge the trust-worthiness of provider, who is the back up key and signer.
+Any way of measuring trust and reputation by is can be gamified or leads to spying, which we refuse to engage in any way.

 Our core mission is to facilitate a connection by verifying one thing and one thing only: **that the provider has cryptographic control of the key they offer.** We do not rank, rate, or recommend.
 We provide objective data and a secure transaction layer, empowering the user to make their own decision.